janeding/mrc_simple_filter/doc/doc_convolve_mrc.md

 ### Filter Size
 ```
-   -cutoff ratio
+   -cutoff threshold
 ```
 This specifies the number of voxels in the filter which will be convolved with the image.
-It is expressed in units of the "width" parameters for the filter you have selected.
-For example, if you use "-cutoff 2.0" with the "-gauss" (Gaussian) filter, then the filter window will extend outward away from the filter center by a distance of 2 sigma in the respective x,y,z directions.
-(ie., 2.0*a_x, 2.0*a_y, 2.0*a_z, where "a_x", "a_y", "a_z"
- are the Gaussian widths in the x,y,z directions, respectively).
+The filter window width is extended in the X, Y, and Z directions until the filter intensity decays to less than **threshold** (a fraction), compared to its peak value.
+(For Difference-of-Gaussian filters, both Gaussians must decay to this value.)
-If unspecified, this parameter is set to 2.0.
+If unspecified, this parameter is set to 0.02.
+(This overrides the "-window-ratio" argument.)

 ```
-   -window Wx Wy Wz
+   -window-ratio Wx Wy Wz
 ```
-If you prefer to specify the size of the filter window manually, you can use the "-window" argument.
+If you prefer to specify the size of the filter window manually, you can use the "-window-ratio" argument.
-This argument specifies the size of the 3-D filter box in x,y, directions (in physical units, not voxels).
+This argument specifies the size of the 3-D filter box in x,y, directions (in units of the **a** and **b** distance parameters, or **s**(sigma) parameters which appear in the formulas above).
-This overrides the "-cutoff ratio" argument.
+This overrides the "-cutoff threshold" argument.

-*(Note: Either way, in the worst case, the product of the 3 numbers, Wx*Wy*Wz, is proportional to the running time of the filter.
+*(Note: Incidentally, the product of these 3 numbers, Wx*Wy*Wz, is proportional to the running time of the filter.
-However when using the "-gauss" or "-dog" filters with default settings, the running time is proportional to the sum of these numbers, Wx+Wy+Wz.)*
+However when using the "-gauss" or "-dog" filters with default exponent settings, the running time is proportional to the sum of these numbers, Wx+Wy+Wz.
+Keep this in mind when specifying filter window widths.)*

 ```